Help us achieve our goals:

-Extensive infestations can be treated with an insecticide, such as pyrethrum (e.g. Py Spray Garden Insect Killer, Bug Clear Gun for Fruit and Veg, Defenders Bug Killer), deltamethrin (e.g. Bayer Provado Ultimate Fruit & Vegetable Bug Killer, Bayer Sprayday Greenfly Killer), lambda-cyhalothrin (e.g. Westland Resolva Bug Killer).
+Extensive infestations can be treated with an insecticide, pyrethrum (considered organic e.g. Bug Clear Gun for Fruit and Veg or Defenders Bug Killer), deltamethrin (e.g. Bayer Provado Ultimate Fruit & Vegetable Bug Killer, Bayer Sprayday Greenfly Killer), lambda-cyhalothrin (e.g. Westland Resolva Bug Killer) or acetamiprid (e.g. Bug Clear Ultra).
 Thorough spray coverage is required to control these caterpillars.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners).